 Is your work done?
 Not exactly.

-Yes, all hoverboards are self balancing, intuitive, and borderline genius gadgets.
-But, the duty is still on you to pick up, practice, and master the important moves.
+Yes, all hoverboards are self-balancing, intuitive, and borderline genius gadgets.
+But, the duty is still on you to pick up, practice, and master the critical moves.

 There’s not much to it at all.

 You simply have to learn: